ReadyMouse/BananaBetting/README.md

 └── README.md                   # This file
 ```

-## 🛡️ Security Notes

-- Change the JWT secret key in production (`auth.py`)
-- Use zbet/backend/.env environment variables for sensitive configuration
-- Ensure Zcash node RPC is properly secured
-- Use HTTPS in production environments
-- Regularly update dependencies

 ## 📄 License

 This project is a proof-of-concept for development purposes.
 It leveraged some functions from 2024 Hackathon project: zchat.

 **⚠️ IMPORTANT DISCLAIMER ⚠️**

-This project was created for the **2025 ZecHub Hackathon** (https://hackathon.zechub.wiki/) and is intended **ONLY** for educational purposes, blockchain functionality testing, and hackathon demonstration.
+This project was created for the [**2025 ZecHub Hackathon**](https://hackathon.zechub.wiki/) and is intended **ONLY** for educational purposes, blockchain functionality testing, and hackathon demonstration.

 **🚨 DO NOT USE IN PRODUCTION 🚨**